A robust multi-asset strategy depends on strong portfolio construction and dynamic management.

 But a successful multi-asset fund is not just a random collection of different securities; it encapsulates a set of ethical convictions and ideas about corporate and economic trends.
 The art of portfolio construction is to ensure these positions cohere in such a way that minimises risk and maximises opportunities.
 Not all multi-asset strategies are created equal.

-Aviva Investors’ Multi-asset Funds (MAF) are driven by three key principles: in-built responsible investment, in-house portfolio construction and dynamic portfolio management.
+Aviva Investors’ Multi-asset Funds (MAF) are driven by the key principles of in-house portfolio construction and dynamic portfolio management.

 Growth, defensive, uncorrelated